-His work has appearred in Vogue, Elle, Evening Standard, Style.com, New York Post, The Telegraph, The Sun, Metro, Grazia, Red, Glamour, Conde Nast Brides, Nylon, The Herald, Sunday Herald, Scotsman and the new hardback book 'Couture Hats'.
-He has created pieces for clients such as Cruise, Scottish Fashion Awards, Harvey Nichols, Disney, and Sunday Herald and is stocked in Harrods, Fenwick Bond St, Fortnum & Mason, Harvey Nichols Edinburgh and Lovehats.
+His work has appeared in Vogue, Elle, Evening Standard, Style.com, New York Post, The Telegraph, The Sun, Metro, Grazia, Red, Tatler, Glamour, Conde Nast Brides, Nylon, The Herald, Sunday Herald, Scotsman, the hardback book 'Couture Hats' and the official Royal Ascot Style Guide.
+He has created pieces for clients such as Cruise, Scottish Fashion Awards, Harvey Nichols, Disney and Sunday Herald.

 William’s taste for the avant-garde mixed with his knowledge of the retail sector results in designs which are at once both exquisite and wearable.
 Taking inspiration from sources as diverse as floristry, Scottish history and art, British birds and his own plant-filled back garden, William seeks to modernise millinery with a fresh look at how we dress the head today.
 He mixes traditional materials such as felt and synamay with contemporary materials like latex, plastic and metallic leather, creating headwear that is both challenging and desirable.